 Alcohol mantle lamps, the topic of this book, produce light on par with a 100-watt electric light bulb.
 And alcohol, not being a petroleum product, can be produced locally (like moonshine whiskey).
 That’s what happened in Europe during World War Two.
 With petroleum rationing, high-proof bootleg was produced and used in lamps and lanterns.

 But still, you don’t have to work by candlelight even in the worst of times.
 You can have the equivalent of a 100-watt light bulb.
 That’s certainly worth knowing how.
 This book reveals how “ya do the doin”.
 I suggest you read it and tuck it away for future reference.
 I agree with Ron that alcohol is perhaps the ultimate survival fuel.

 Because I feel the Non-Electric Lighting Series is so important to our understanding of emergency lighting, I have asked Ron to give away a copy of the complete, eight book series to two lucky readers.
-Please note that this giveaway is for the eBook version which, using the free Amazon App, can be read on a PC, Laptop, eReader, or smartphone.
+Please note that this giveaway is for the eBook version which can be read on a PC, Laptop, eReader, or smartphone.

 By now you know that Ron writes with wit and humor and this interview is no exception.
 Enjoy the interview then be sure to check in below to learn about the giveaway.